 - What about living arrangements as we age?

 - How do we assess our likely emotional and physical needs?
 And plan to accommodate them?

 - How can we better anticipate what will be required to care for an aging spouse or parent?

 - How can I live my “remaining days” in a way that fulfills who I really am?

 - What constitutes a good death?
 And how can I have one?

-More and more you will find these kinds of explorations and support groups variously offered in our Pioneer Valley at churches, libraries, and senior centers.
+More and more you will find these kinds of explorations and support groups variously offered in our Pioneer Valley at churches, libraries, senior centers and the community colleges.
 Look around.